Berlevo/Archery-Target-Scan/README.md

 # Archery Target Scan
-Archery Target Scan is a python code which returns the point number on the target.
+Archery Target Scan is a python code which returns the point on the target.
 Our target has 5 circles.

 ## Scanning
 In scanning part i have used hough circle transform and template matching.